 Çiğdem Pastanesi

 Ever since I was exiled to the continent (and, currently, to the ‘sub’-continent) nearly six months ago, I have been at a loss to find cafes that fall within the narrow guidelines deemed appropriate for tableaux by some of my colleagues on this site.
-So what is one to do if soymilk and vegan cookies are not offered on menu?
+So what is one to do if soymilk and vegan cookies are not offered on the menu?
 Or, if one is more likely to hear Journey or Michael Jackson piped through some kluged together sound system, than Cat Power or your local mason-jar-toting friends’ band?
 Should the fact that ‘pastanesi’ (Turk. ‘patisserie’) is in the establishment’s name disqualify it from receiving mention here?

 Istanbul, Turkey